Under Island Songs

 In its expression here, the Under Island story is told through original shape note song poems, written by Carrie and Jesse.
 Since the late 1700s shape note tunesmiths have written songs while traveling from town to town, teaching music.
 Beginning in New England in the 1770s, the egalitarian singing tradition these itinerant singing masters promoted travelled west and south, settling in Georgia and Alabama, and was driven from the Northeast by the mid-19th Century.
 The songs these tunesmiths wrote, often named for the locations where they were written, are a subliminal record of these tunesmiths' lives and the relationship of individual, community, history, and geography.

-Under Island is the first chapter of The Subliminal History of New York State, a project planned for the summer of 2006.
-Acting as subliminal socio-archaeologists Carrie and Jesse will tour New York State in the Unseen Machine, following the monster and tracing the footsteps of the itinerants of New York's past.
-On their stops around the state, Carrie and Jesse will present their discoveries leading singing schools from their New York State Tunebook, the first pages of which will are presented here for the first time.
+Under Island is the first chapter of The Subliminal History of New York State, a tracing the monster's route of progress from New York City up the Hudson River and West along the Erie Canal.
+Acting as subliminal socio-archaeologists Carrie and Jesse toured New York State, following the monster and tracing the footsteps of the itinerants of New York's past.
+On their stops around the state, Carrie and Jesse presented their discoveries leading singing schools from a growing collection of songs, poems, stories, and participatory activities, developed as they followed the route.